anat1212/cme_reports_parsing/README.md

 Chicago Mercantile Commodity Exchange reports parsing.

 Chicago Mercantile Commodity Exchange publish reports on ftp://ftp.cmegroup.com/bulletin/.
 This script parse the 1st document from report archive.
 For example the file name can be 'DailyBulletin_2021012919'.
 After that the volume column is parsed for specific instruments required.
 User can choose instruments and also alter column if required, for example to choose "open interest" instead of "volume".
+The output for this script will be excel file, you can download 'INST.xlsx' to see example result.